-1. A request for exemption must be submitted in writing with the reason stated to the Board of Examiners.
-A request must be accompanied with as much written information and evidence concerning the relevant study programme or work experience.

-- 2. The Board of Examiners may consult the relevant examiners before making their decision regarding the request. - 3.
-The Board of Examiners shall decide within 20 working days of receiving the request, and immediately inform the requester of this decision. - 4.
-Exemptions cannot be granted for components for which already a result has been issued, irrespective of whether this is a passing, an NG or a failing grade; nor can exemptions be issued for components where the student has been sanctioned for fraud.
+- 1. A request for exemption must be submitted in writing with the reason stated to the Board of Examiners.
+A request must be accompanied with as much written information and evidence regarding the relevant study programme/course elsewhere or work experience such that the Board of Examiners can judge whether the full components have been obtained at, at least, the same level. - 2.
+The Board of Examiners may consult the relevant examiners before making their decision regarding the request. - Exemptions cannot be granted for components for which already a result has been issued, irrespective of whether this is a passing, an NG or a failing grade; nor can exemptions be issued for components where the student has been sanctioned for fraud.